 (Disclosure: Some of the links below may be affiliate links)

-So, in this article, I want to answer the question of whether investors should have a home bias in their portfolio.
-We are also going to look at existing research on the subject.
+So, in this article, we discuss whether investors should have a home bias in their portfolios.
+We also look at existing research on the subject.

 Home Bias in investing